appfuse/appfuse/README.txt

 ============================
 - DateUtil fix for i18n.
 - Moved tomcat.properties key/value pairs into properties.xml.
+- [Struts] Changed "viewUsers" forward to be a redirect to prevent the duplicate post problem when deleting a user.
 - Dependent packages upgraded:
     * Cargo 0.5
     * Hibernate 3.0.5